AmaanHUB/intro_to_docker/README.md

 * Some simple docker commands:
 ```
-# pull a simple image
+# pull an image
 docker pull <image_name>

 # pull and immediately run the image, will run if already downloaded
 docker run <image_name>

+# build an image from a Dockerfile
+docker build -t <image_name>

+# create a new image from a container's image
+docker commit <image_name>/container_id

+# start a container
+docker start container_id

+# stop a container
+docker stop container_id/name

+# remove a container
+docker rm container_id/name

 # check running containers
 docker ps